 Clear Winter Roads = Lives and Money Saved

-There are tremendous safety and economic benefits associated with winter road maintenance.
-Some states and municipalities may hesitate when presented with upfront costs for snow plows, a snow fighting workforce, and deicing materials.
+Proper winter road maintenance saves lives and our economy.
+Some states and municipalities sometimes hesitate when presented with upfront costs for snow plows, a snow fighting workforce, and deicing materials.
 However, ice prevention and timely snow removal has significant short-term and long term payoffs.
 The costs of snow-related road closures far exceeds the costs of proper winter road maintenance.

-The National Coalition for Open Roads (NCFOR) knows that open roads improve welfare, contribute to economic growth, and keep the life blood of our communities flowing.
-NCFOR works with the general public and officials at the local, state, and federal level to educate and encourage best practice solutions to keep roads open during the winter.
+The National Coalition for Open Roads (NCFOR) knows that open roads improve welfare, boost economic growth, and keep the life blood of our communities flowing.
+NCFOR works with the general public and officials at local, state, and federal levels to educate and encourage best practices to keep roads open during the winter.

-Ice Slicer® is proud of our partnership with NCFOR to more quickly restore winter roads to safe and driveable conditions.
+Ice Slicer® is proud of our partnership with NCFOR to quickly restore safe and driveable conditions.
 We have teamed up with states and cities in and out of the snowbelt to reduce accident rates and keep roads open.
-Click here to learn more about how Ice Slicer's® natural benefits continue to help areas across the country.

 Open Road Best Practices

-Just as each snowstorm presents a unique set of challenges, open road practices will vary by municipality.
+Each snowstorm presents a unique set of challenges, so open road practices will vary by region.
 Some of these best practices include: